 The swabs are easy to use.
 They are capable of capturing samples that, when screened using RT-PCR, can detect coronavirus with a 95+ percent accuracy.

-Students who test positive will be put in touch with Student Health Services (SHS), and faculty and staff will hear from the Occupational Health Center (OHC), to receive further follow-up if they are beginning to experience symptoms.
-Residential students will be moved to separate housing for 14 days.
-People who get invalid test results will be instructed to return to one of the general test collection sites to complete another nasal swab.
+Students who test positive are put in touch with Student Health Services, and faculty and staff hear from the Occupational Health Center, to receive further follow-up if they are beginning to experience symptoms.
+Residential students are moved to separate housing for 14 days.
+People who get invalid test results are instructed to return to one of the general test collection sites to complete another nasal swab.

-Observers at the test collection sites will make sure each person swabs correctly and adequately.
-Then their swab will be placed inside a sterile test tube container filled with liquid saline and marked with a barcode associated with their unique student or employee ID.
-(Observers will be stationed behind plexiglass barriers; each test collection station will provide six feet of space, and plexiglass barriers, between adjacent stations).
+Observers at the test collection sites make sure each person swabs correctly and adequately.
+Then, the tester’s swab is placed inside a sterile test tube container filled with liquid saline and marked with a barcode associated with their unique student or employee ID.
+(Observers are stationed behind plexiglass barriers; each test collection station provides six feet of space, and plexiglass barriers, between adjacent stations).
 The kiosk sites function in a similar manner, with the only difference being that the collection of the sample is not observed.

-Sealed test tubes containing completed nasal swabs will then be placed in collection boxes, which will be packaged up and stored until they are taken to the BU Clinical Testing Lab.
-At regular intervals, medical couriers will arrive at test collection sites to transport containers to the BU Clinical Testing Lab in the Kilachand Center.
+Sealed test tubes containing completed nasal swabs are then placed in collection boxes, which are packaged up and stored until they are taken to the BU Clinical Testing Lab.
+At regular intervals, medical couriers arrive at test collection sites to transport containers to the BU Clinical Testing Lab in the Kilachand Center.

 Inside the Lab